Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 1. On the LabVM, navigate to the path **C:\LabFiles\oracle**.
 Right-click `setup.exe`, and select **Run as administrator**.

+   Note: If you see the setup files is not available, please download from this URL: https://www.oracle.com/database/technologies/xe-downloads.html

    ![In File Explorer, setup.exe is selected, and Run as administrator is highlighted in the shortcut menu.](./media/windows-file-menu-run-as-administrator.png "Run setup.exe as an administrator")

 1. Select **Next** to step through each screen of the installer, accepting the license agreement and default values, until you get to the **Specify Database Passwords** screen.